- Date: Sunday Sept 16 2018

 - All teams must check out through the course finish area before leaving the venue, even if the team does not finish the course or returns after the course closes.

 - Teams will fill out an "intention sheet" before the event, showing their approximate intended course.
 If you are not back by 4:30, we will use this intention sheet to start a search party.
+We will call your mobile phone first, so if you are late, turn it on.

 - Some parts of the course involve scrambling over low but potentially unstable rock formations.
 While this rock may appear to be solid, it often is not!
-USE CAUTION while scrambling on any rock formations!
+USE CAUTION if scrambling on any rock formations!

 What to Bring